movermeyer/ImportFromTodoist/docs/design_decisions.md

 Notably our threat model assumes:
 * `import_from_todoist` is running on a trusted computing environment
     * The machine running `import_from_todoist` is not compromised, either physically or via software.
-* Access to the Internet cannot be impeded by a malicious actor (TODO: Perhaps reword these to be "Malicious actor cannot" for consistency)
+* Malicious actor cannot impeded access to the Internet

 ### Untrusted Input
 If malicious inputs are used by `import_from_todoist`,